Top 6 London Places for Business Meetings (or for Pleasure)

 It is definitely one of those ‘wow’ moments, when you come through the main doors into the stunning Royal Exchange.
 So it is perhaps no surprise that this is one of London’s most Instagrammable venues.
 You can usually nab a table here in the main room’s cafe, although you will be expected to order food if it is at lunch time, but it can get very noisy as the sound echoes around this vast chamber.
 The smart money is on the Threadneedle Bar lounge, one level up, with a much calmer vibe.
 You can hear yourself think here, and will be able to hear your meeting companion too.

-Kath’s Tip: This venue can get very busy so, if it’s rammed when you arrive, you might opt instead for the very new Notes café, in nearby Angel Close.
+Kath’s Tip: This venue can get very busy so, if it’s rammed when you arrive, you might opt instead for the very new Notes café, in nearby Angel Court.
 You certainly won’t be the only laptop warrior here!

 Royal Festival Hall, Southbank